CABOMETYX Liver Cancer Asian male patient portrayal

 • If you are able to become pregnant, your healthcare provider will check your pregnancy status before you start treatment with CABOMETYX.

-• Females who are able to become pregnant should use effective birth control (contraception) during treatment and for 4 months after your final dose of CABOMETYX.
+• Females who are able to become pregnant should use effective birth control (contraception) during treatment and for 4 months after your last dose of CABOMETYX.

 • Talk to your healthcare provider about birth control methods that may be right for you.